-Our responsibility is to express an opinion on performance based on our audit.
-We conducted this performance audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the Appendix A of the 2020-21 Guide for Annual Audits of K-12 Local Education Agencies.
+We conducted this performance audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to performance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the Appendix A of the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies (the Audit Guide).
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusions based on our audit objectives.